The chance to get a foot on the property ladder through a shared ownership scheme is an attractive prospect for many people.

 There are also issues when it comes to getting a new valuation and paying for a solicitor every time you want to increase your share, which could prove costly although this could be improved by the government changes and the chance to staircase in small increments.

 Laurie is a residential conveyancing solicitor in our Residential Property team.
 She helps clients deal with sales and purchases of property, remortgages, transfer of equity and lifetime mortgages.
-If you’d like advice on shared ownership, please contact Laurie on the details below.
+If you’d like advice on shared ownership, please contact Laurie.